Aneityum language

+Names

+The alternate names for Aneityum are Anejom̃, Anejom, Aneiteum, Aneiteumese, Aneytum and Annatom.

 Classification

 Anejom̃ is part of the Austronesian language family, and is part of the large subgroup of Oceanic languages.
 Anejom̃ falls under the Southern Oceanic Languages subgroup, and more specifically Southern Vanuatuan Languages.
 It constitutes its own separate branch of Southern Vanuatuan languages.
 While Anejom̃ is now considered to be only one language, some historical reports have suggested that Anejom̃ might have consisted of two very distinct dialects.
 Its closest relatives are preliminarily thought to be more closely related to the languages of Tanna (e.g. Kwamera, South-West Tanna, Lenakel) than Erromango languages.

 Geography

 The island of Aneityum is the southernmost inhabited island of the nation of Vanuatu.
 It is closest to the islands of Tanna and Futuna.
 The island's geographic location made Anejom̃ develop in isolation.
 The first speakers of the language are believed to have lived on hillsides near coasts in order to access resources.
 However, due to land degradation and population pressure, the speakers moved to the valleys.